iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.1/report.md

 > Pissed off.
 I've been in hospital heart attack and clot in left Ventricle.
 Plus lethal high deadly Virus A. Everyone needs to be brutally honest I have been impounded for 5 months.
 The Government has to find positive encouraging laughter and words of faith strength and ALL the best will appear.
 Open up our Lord Jesus is wanting more life back in the real world.
 I'm multiple disability after work place ACCIDENT and left for dead told to go to work.
 NO COMPENSATION AND NO ONE TO HELP ME<br> :date: __2020-05-24 20:42:33__

 > Had one notification since downloading it two months ago.
 And what it shared with me was two day old info which I saw on the ABC.
 No way will I download the tracking app either.
 This government is not known for being tech savvy.
 Most of their online attempts have been an epic fail.
 Especially when it comes to keeping your data secure.
 Also, the coronatracker app works using Bluetooth.
 Bluetooth can only be connected to one device at a time.
 So you won't be able to use your headphones when out.<br> :date: __2020-05-24 20:41:17__

-> Checking the website is more reliable and informative<br> :date: __2020-05-23 10:55:37__

-> March 2020 This app just keeps saying unable to download information .
-I have uninstalled and reinstalled this app a number of times and it is always the same.
-23/05/2020 Tried again, downloaded and installed app easily but as soon as app was opened got "Try again etc.." message again.
-So annoying!<br> :date: __2020-05-23 00:31:23__

-> Batter is ZTE BATTERY SOURCE OF VIRUS LINKED TO BLUETOOTH LINKED TO OSC!!!<br> :date: __2020-05-20 19:14:48__

-> The government is hiding info on covid19<br> :date: __2020-05-18 05:59:07__

-> A great idea but shame we have the morons out of touch with reality running the states and country!
-I had this installed but with restrictions continuing no point continuing with this app!<br> :date: __2020-05-17 12:33:27__